solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # Provision Flexible Server and Database

-This document illustrates how to deploy MySQL Flexible Server using various Azure management tools.
+This section illustrates how to deploy MySQL Flexible Server using various Azure management tools.

 ## Azure Portal